Ranch dressing ice cream being released by Hidden Valley and Van Leeuwen

 Van Leeuwen, which ships nationwide and has shops in several states, isn't the only one to experiment with unconventional flavors.
 Baskin Robbins recently annnounced chicken and waffles was its flavor of the month for March, which features buttermilk waffle flavored ice cream, chicken and waffle flavored bites and a bourbon maple syrup swirl.

-CBS News has reached out to Hidden Valley and Van Leeuwen for more information and is awaiting response.
+CBS News has reached out to Hidden Valley and Van Leeuwen for more information.

 for more features.